AMIA 2020 Virtual Annual Symposium CME/CE Information

 The American Medical Informatics Association designates this live activity for a maximum of 25.5 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-This activity has been submitted to the Maryland Nurses Association for approval to award contact hours.
 The Maryland Nurses Association is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation.

 Nurse planners for this activity: